-‘Friendship is really important to me because you can have a good time and a laugh together, and you’re there for each other when you need to be.’
-So says Claire, who lives at Livability’s Ashley Place residential home, her base for a busy social life.
+‘Friendship is really important to me because you can have a good time and a laugh together, and you’re there for each other when you need to be,’ says Claire.
+‘Livability just encourages me to be as independent as I can and get out and meet people.
+I’m there for my friends just as much as they’re there for me.’

-For Livability, supporting service users to connect to others is a key component to person-centred care.
-‘Connections in the community are really important for the residents,’ says Carole Brian, senior support worker at Ashley Place.
-‘When they’ve got interests outside the house, they know there’s more to life than Ashley Place, there’s a whole world out there and they’re part of it.
+For Livability, supporting people that use our services to connect to others is a key component to person-centred care.
+‘Connections in the community are really important for the residents,’ says Carole Brian, senior support worker at Livability Ashley Place.
+‘When people have got interests outside the house, they know there’s more to life than Ashley Place, there’s a whole world out there and they’re part of it.
 It’s important for us as staff because we see how they are after interacting with people – we see a positive difference in them.’

 Staff start with where the person is at, says Trudy Lockyer, Ashley Place’s manager.
 ‘We work with each individual, we meet with them, we talk to them about their interests and see if we can find a way in.
 It could be somewhere they’d like to go, whether it’s to see a film or join a club – anywhere where other people might be.
 Then from there we can help our residents to develop those relationships – as with any of us, they can sometimes turn into friendships.’